-This class is designed to introduce students to the best tools and technology available for automating vulnerability discovery and crash triage with a focus on delivering a practical approach to applying this technology in real deployments at any scale.
+This class is designed to introduce students to the best tools and technology available for automating vulnerability discovery and crash triage with a focus on delivering a practical approach to finding vulnerabilities in real world targets.

-Through an applied understanding of introductory program analysis and binary translation, techniques for finding various bug classes and methods for improved crash debugging will be discussed.
-We will take a deep dive into fuzzing, covering all aspects of this practical approach to finding bugs.
-As the most approachable and versatile of the available tools, the student will apply various fuzzing techniques to several real-world pieces of software.
-Students will learn strategies for analyzing attack surface, writing grammars, and generating effective corpus.
+Take a deep dive into fuzzing targeting real-world parsers, codecs, DOMs, and scripting engines used in the top web browsers and learn strategies for analyzing attack surface, writing grammars, and generating effective inputs.
 We will explore in detail the latest innovations such as harnessing code coverage for guided evolutionary fuzzing and symbolic reasoning for concolic fuzzing.

-We approach crash analysis through the lens of scriptable debuggers and program analysis.
-We will apply tools like reverse debugging and memory debuggers to assist in interactively diagnosing root cause of crashes.
+We approach crash analysis through the lens of advanced debuggers and program analysis.
+We will apply tools like time-travel (reverse) debugging and memory sanitizers to assist in interactively diagnosing the root cause of crashes.
 Then we will leverage the power of dynamic taint tracking and graph slicing to help isolate the path of user controlled input in the program and identify the exact input bytes influencing a crash.
-Lastly, we will look at possible ways to aid in determining severity of a vulnerability.

-This class will focus on x86/x64 architecture and target file parsers, network parsers, browsers, and kernel interfaces on both Windows and Linux environments.
+This class will focus on x86/x64 architecture and target file parsers, network parsers and browsers on Windows and Linux environments.

 This class is meant for professional developers or security researchers looking to add an automation component to their software security analysis.
 Students wanting to learn a programmatic and tool driven approach to analyzing software vulnerabilities and crash triage will benefit from this course.

-Students should be prepared to tackle challenging and diverse subject matter and be comfortable writing functions in in C/C++ and python to complete exercises involving completing plugins for the discussed platforms.
+Students should be prepared to tackle challenging and diverse subject matter and be comfortable writing functions in C/C++ and Python to complete exercises.
 Attendees should have basic experience with debugging native x86/x64 memory corruption vulnerabilities on Linux or Windows.